intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 abc: true
 ---

-In Unit 6b, we first looked at some basic rules for voicing a chord in a four-part style.
+In [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html), we first looked at some basic rules for voicing a chord in a four-part chorale style.
 These rules included:
 - Voice-crossing
     - In this style, voices should generally not cross
     - Exception: alto and tenor may cross briefly if musically necessary
 - Spacing
-    - In a this style, the top three voices, soprano, alto, and tenor, should always be within an octave of the adjacent voices.
-To be more specific, there can never be more than an octave between *soprano* and *alto*.
-There can never be more than an octave bteween *alto* and *tenor*.
+    - In this style, the top three voices--soprano, alto, and tenor--should always be within an octave of the adjacent voices.
+To be more specific, there can never be more than an octave between *soprano* and *alto*, and there can never be more than an octave bteween *alto* and *tenor*.
     - There **can** be more than an octave between *bass* and *tenor*.
     - There **can** be more than an octave between *soprano* and *tenor*, and this creates two different types of voicings.
         - A *closed voicing* has **less** than an octave between *soprano* and *tenor*.